ckormanyos/real-time-cpp-toolchains/README.md

 This repository is intended to store GNU/GCC toolchains needed for building `ref_app` targets for the repository [real-time-cpp](https://github.com/ckormanyos/real-time-cpp).

-These GNU/GCC toolchains are built to run on Windows(R).
+These GNU/GCC toolchains are built to run on Windows(R) and can be used by developers who optionally run the builds on `Win*` batches or in Microsoft(R) VisualStudio(R).

 ## Supported Toolchain Targets